 Setting up a reliable pipeline between MongoDB and ClickHouse isn’t easy if you go the traditional route.
 You’d need to manage change streams, write your own connector or Kafka integration, build retry logic, and handle schema mismatches manually.
 For most teams, this means added complexity, infrastructure, and technical debt.

-Estuary Flow removes those barriers.
+Estuary removes those barriers.

-Flow connects directly to your MongoDB cluster and captures data in real time using change streams—MongoDB’s native mechanism for watching inserts, updates, and deletes.
+Estuary connects directly to your MongoDB cluster and captures data in real time using change streams—MongoDB’s native mechanism for watching inserts, updates, and deletes.
 It then delivers those changes to ClickHouse as structured, schema-enforced records, ready for analytics.

-- Automatic backfill and live sync - When you first set up the pipeline, Flow performs a historical load to ensure ClickHouse has a complete dataset.
+- Automatic backfill and live sync - When you first set up the pipeline, Estuary performs a historical load to ensure ClickHouse has a complete dataset.
 After that, it streams changes continuously, so your analytics stay up to date.

 - Schema-aware transformation - MongoDB documents are flexible, but analytics tools like ClickHouse require consistent structure.
-Estuary Flow infers schemas from your data, flattens nested fields where needed, and keeps track of changes to ensure reliability over time.
+Estuary infers schemas from your data, flattens nested fields where needed, and keeps track of changes to ensure reliability over time.

-- Kafka-style delivery without Kafka - Flow uses its internal Dekaf system to emit changes as Kafka-compatible topics.
+- Kafka-style delivery without Kafka - Estuary uses its internal Dekaf system to emit changes as Kafka-compatible topics.
 These topics can be consumed by ClickHouse using ClickPipes, with no need to deploy or manage Kafka infrastructure.

 - Resilience and observability - Built-in retries, state tracking, and logs make the pipeline production-ready.
-Flow automatically resumes from where it left off if interrupted, and helps you monitor pipeline health through the UI or API.
+Estuary automatically resumes from where it left off if interrupted, and helps you monitor pipeline health through the UI or API.

-In short, Estuary Flow acts as the glue between your flexible MongoDB collections and your performance-optimized ClickHouse tables.
+In short, Estuary acts as the glue between your flexible MongoDB collections and your performance-optimized ClickHouse tables.
 It handles all the moving parts behind the scenes so you can focus on what matters—getting insights from your data, not maintaining the plumbing.

-Step-by-Step: Syncing MongoDB to ClickHouse with Estuary Flow
+Step-by-Step: Syncing MongoDB to ClickHouse with Estuary

 Let’s walk through the process from start to finish.